jblairpdx/GIScience_I/labs/lab_7.md

   * Remember, you can use a *Definition Query* to filter the original data, or perform a selection for the ecoregion and export the single ecoregion to a new shapefile.
 3. Add the modern vegetation data to the data frame: `R:\GEOG481_3\Class_Data\Lab7\Data\gap_vegetation.shp`.
   * This is a rather large file, so we're going to not make a copy in each lab folder.
+4. Rename the data frame to reflect its contents, e.g. 'Modern Vegetation'.

 ##### Read [*Clip*](https://desktop.arcgis.com/en/arcmap/latest/tools/analysis-toolbox/clip.htm) from the ArcMap documentation site.

 ##### Extract vegetation data within the chosen ecoregion.

-Execute the *Clip* tool to extract the vegetation in the chosen ecoregion. *Clip* is located in the ArcToolbox panel, as `Analysis -> Extract -> Clip`.
+Execute the *Clip* tool to extract the vegetation in the chosen ecoregion. *Clip* is located in the ArcToolbox panel, as `Analysis Tools -> Extract -> Clip`.

 ##### Recalculate the area for each vegetation polygon